 Typically, an organization’s architecture forms chaotically.
 Changes are applied sporadically and on different levels, systems lack evaluation and distinct connection to one another.
 After running into a problem, managers decide to apply their own skills to improve the situation.
 This is the environment most businesses operate in.
 It’s not necessarily bad.
 Companies can and do succeed by experimenting and implementing intuitive solutions.
 Occasionally – in half the cases, as the Innotas survey suggests – they fail.

 That’s when enterprise architects – the professional gardeners – come to the rescue.

 What Defines an Enterprise Architect?

 Everything has an architecture.
-If we look at the dictionary definition, architecture is “a practice of designing and building structures, a product of construction”.
+Architecture is a practice of designing and building structures, a product of construction.
 In broader terms, architecture means a systematically assembled combination of elements and their behavior.
 So, as a discipline enterprise architecture is the process of describing the structure of an organization and implementing changes to improve it.